 Sean Gilman spent 15 years working at Landmark theatres that no longer exist: the Varsity, the Metro and the Neptune.
 He now lives in Tacoma and spends way too much time commuting to Seattle to rent and/or watch movies.
 He writes about them at his website The End of Cinema, and has also written for the Mubi Notebook, InReview Online, Sirp, and Movie Mezzanine.

-Melissa Tamminga lives in Bellingham, and when she’s not teaching English at Whatcom Community College, frequents the Pickford Film Center; writes about movies on her website, A Journal of Film, and on Letterboxd; and listens to more film podcasts than is healthy for one person.
+Melissa Tamminga lives in Bellingham, Washington, and when she’s not teaching English and film studies at Whatcom Community College, frequents the Pickford Film Center; writes about movies for Seattle Screen, on her website, A Journal of Film, and on Letterboxd; and listens to more film podcasts than is healthy for one person.
 Melissa was a guest host on the Jane Campion episode of They Shot Pictures and has guest hosted on Filmspotting and The Frances Farmer Show.

 Sue Lonac lives in Bellingham, Washington, where she teaches film studies and English alongside her colleague Melissa Tamminga at Whatcom Community College.
 When she’s not teaching class or writing for Seattle Screen Scene, she volunteers for the Bellingham Human Rights Film Festival and the Out There Poetry Camp.
 She loves The Usual Suspects, Heat, Cold Comfort Farm, and the films of Kelly Reichardt, Lynn Shelton, Ava DuVernay, John Sayles, the Coen brothers, Taika Waititi, and Terrence Malick.
 She believes that Roger Deakins is the greatest cinematographer of all time and will fight anyone who says otherwise.